 Based on the processor, I would also upgrade if you have these third generation Roku players introduced in 2013: Roku 1, Roku SE.

-Here are some of the current-generation Roku players if you have an older Roku and want to replace it (I recommend the Roku Express+ if you have an old tube TV, or a Roku Streaming Stick+ or Roku Ultra if you have a modern flat-screen TV):
+Here are some of the current-generation Roku players if you have an older Roku and want to replace it.
+I recommend the Roku Streaming Stick+ or Roku Ultra.

 If you have a different Roku that was introduced in 2013 or later that is not in the list above (like the Roku 3), and you're happy with the feature set, my advice would be to stick with it unless you want to shave a few seconds off the time it takes to switch channels.